paghost/paghost/README.md

  Working on a python program to find password of pcap files.

- First step is import-pass.py which takes password lists and sorts them into 2letter, 3letter, 4letter and so on... text files
+ Looking at pwd8.py and letters.txt and the 3 pictures from my notebook to give you an idea of my intentions

- I tried using 2 different methods to sort the files but end up getting all 2 letter words in the 3 letter.txt and 3 letter words in 4letter.txt and so on
+ trying to sequence the variables to get every possible combination.. seems so tedious i feel like there is an easy way i just havent found it yet.

- Any help would be appreciated ,, im a n00b so thank you
+ Any help would be appreciated ,, thank you

  paghost@protonmail.com